 The Commercial Banking sector concentrates on profitable small-to-medium corporates.
-The operations are supported by strong digitization, transforming interaction with clients and guiding them on integration with new technologies and adapting to straight-through-processing (STP).
+The operations are supported by strong digitization, transforming interaction with clients, and guiding them on integration with new technologies and adapting to straight-through-processing (STP).

-The Corporate Finance unit provides services to companies, conglomerates, family businesses, government related organizations, non-banking companies and international companies.
-The unit takes a holistic approach in serving clients, provides a bridge to connect with other units within the bank and other partner institutions in offering specialized services.
+The Corporate Finance unit provides services to government and government related entities, listed companies, private companies, conglomerates, family businesses, non-banking companies and international companies.
+The unit takes a holistic approach in serving their clients and provides a bridge to connect with other units within the bank and other partner institutions in offering specialized services.
 The unit's qualified team, and their research-oriented approach, assist clients in seeking advice and raising capital for various requirements including, but not limited to, business expansion and reorganization.
 The unit has also been successful in sourcing liquidity for the bank and have leveraged the bank's balance sheet to serve its clients.
 Additionally, the team in association with their partner institutions looks at alternative sources of funds and risk distribution models to optimize the outcome for clients.